|

 of the danger and willing to take the risk."

-Haldir nodded.
+Haldir agreed.

 "Is Master Dínendal happy to take the risk?"